collijk/ChordQuality/README.md

 Displays the 'tuning' value of the piece based on the quality, (displayed by the height of the black bars).
 You can turn off the chord and interval labels, and turning off the tuning will also remove the display of the black bars.
+You also have the option to include .TAG tuning files in the directory of the project, they will load as part of the project and make it possible to change tuning of a midi file.

 5) Cut

 Tool currently in progress, allows rearrangement of the display of the piece so that the user can create something that resembles sheet music in a more meaningful way.
 You can 'cut' an area of the display by right-clicking on the boarders of the area you want to cut, which will create markers.
 You can remove the markers with the 'reset markers' tool and once you've placed two markers you can cut out the area between them with the cut tools.
-Eventually this will remove the cut-piece from the original display and reproduce it graphically below, but still play through it as a seamless part of the track.
-Currently it only reproduces the peice below.
+This will be further updated to give the user the ability to make the results look more appealing.
 The clear display button will remove the reproduced pieces from the lower display.

 6) Tracks